 1. Soak the peas before planting.
 You can obviously soak your spring planted peas but it’s so wet here in the spring that usually don’t bother.
 I was late this year so I did soak them to give them a head start.

 In the summer the ground doesn’t have all that melted snow soaking in and it’s probably not raining constantly.
 You’ll have better germination rates and faster growth if you start with soaked peas.

 2. Peas germinate best in soil around 75 degrees.
 Obviously, they’ll still come up when the soil is cooler but it’ll take longer.
 Likewise, you want to avoid soil that’s much warmer than 75.

 Shade the area and water it well before planting or plant them when you’re forecast for a few cool, rainy days.

 3. Water, water, water.
 Peas are really happy in the spring because they like cool soil and lots of water.
 Hot weather means dry soil.

 4. Mulch the pea plants.
 I talked all about how awesome mulch is in my post on weeding your garden but basically, it keeps the soil cool and slows down water evaporation.

-I hope you’ve found this in time to add another crop of peas to your garden this year.
-Don’t forget to PIN this to your Gardening board.
+I hope you’ve found this in time to add another crop of peas to your garden this year!

-Check out my Gardening page for more ideas or start here:
+Check out my Vegetable Garden page for more ideas or start here: